Ensembl/ensembl-variation/scripts/examples/README.variant_effect_predictor.txt

 -i (--input_file) : input file name.
 If not specified, the script will attempt to read from STDIN.

--f (--format) : input file format.
+--format : input file format.
 By default, the script auto-detects the input file format.
 Using this option you can force the script to read the input file as VCF or pileup format.
 Not used by default.